piyueh/geoclaw-neck-test/README.md

 >                             hc = min(hav, (max(etaav-bc*capac, dry_tolerance)))
 ```

-The [thrid one](#323-modified-flag2refine2f90) does not use the modified
+The [third one](#323-modified-flag2refine2f90) does not use the modified
 `update.f90`, but it uses a modified version of `flag2refine2.f90`, which is
 named `flag2refine2_modified.f90` in the folder `src`.
 The modified version
-of `flag2refine2.f90` simplfies the flagging process for mesh refinement: as
+of `flag2refine2.f90` simplifies the flagging process for mesh refinement: as
 long as there is fluid in a cell, the cell will always be refined regardless
 whether the depth is greater or less than `dry_tolerance`.